tripl-ai/arc/docs-src/content/tutorial/index.md

 ) input_table
 ```

-When run against the `green_tripdata0` dataset this produces a series of numbers which can easily be used to track errors over time via a dashboard in your log aggregation tool:
+When run against the `green_tripdata0` dataset this produces a series of numbers which can easily be used to produce graphs of errors over time via a dashboard in your log aggregation tool:

 ```json
 {